Alkenso/SwiftSpellbook/README.md

 At top level, the code is organized into libraries that cover big areas.
 Now there are only two:
 - SpellbookFoundation: utility code
+- SpellbookBinaryParsing: convenient way to read and write binary data byte-by-byte
 - SpellbookHTTP: HTTP client
 - SpellbookTestUtils: utility code frequently used for Unit-Tests

-The libraries/targets are organized as one level nested folders to distinguish between areas they are related to.

 ## SpellbookFoundation
 The most of utility code lives here.
-- BinaryParsing: read and write data buffers or files in raw binary format
 - Combine: Combine.framework extensions
-- Common:
+- Common: Mix of commonly used entities
 - DictionaryParsing: deal with data nested deeply in dictionaries
 - Filesystem & Bundle: FileManager, Bundle and same utilities
 - GUI: CoreGraphics utilities.
 This is NOT an AppKit/UIKit/SwiftUI